simonknittel/discord-bot-api/README.md

-Discord Bot
+Discord Bot API
 ===
 This bot is basically a API for plugins such as a music player or a raffle.
 You only have to add or develop your own plugins.

 Installing
 ---
 1. Clone this repository with `git clone <the url of this repository>` or download it manually
-1. Make sure you have installed the latest version of [Node](https://nodejs.org/en/)
+2. Make sure you have installed the latest version of [Node](https://nodejs.org/en/)
+3. Make sure you have [FFmpeg](https://www.ffmpeg.org/) installed and available in your PATH variable
-2. Install all dependencies by running `npm install`
+4. Install all dependencies by running `npm install`
-3. Duplicate the `config-sample.json` and rename it to `config.json` (visit https://github.com/simonknittel/discord-bot/wiki/config.json-explained for more information)
+5. Duplicate the `config-sample.json` and rename it to `config.json` (visit https://github.com/simonknittel/discord-bot-api/wiki/config.json-explained for more information)
-4. Edit `config.json` to your needs
+6. Edit `config.json` to your needs

 Start
 ---